Free TV Tickets For Beat Bobby Flay

 Beat Bobby Flay Background

 The set of Beat Bobby Flay was created very much with the intention of highlighting the culinary action.
 The audience members are positioned around the perimeter of the main stage, elevated to see all the action from a bird’s eye point of view.
-This arrangement, while providing a different and unique perspective has the drawback of not offering any seating.
+This arrangement, while providing a different and unique perspective has the drawback of not offering any seating for the audience, so they get uncomfortable standing for a long time.
 The main stage is comprised of two immaculate cooking stations, giving the chefs everything they would find in a conventional kitchen.
 This is where the chefs work their magic.
 In addition to these stations, the main stage is comprised of the judge’s table.
 This is where the drama and suspense unfolds as the judges critique the dishes and then decide on who created the better dish.
-The dim lighting surrounding the audience members provides a theater-esq atmosphere as they appear as silhouettes in the backdrop of the main stage.
-The omniscient fog-work and dramatic lighting used on the main stage makes for a pleasant visual as well as ups the ante in creating a dramatic atmosphere, in sharp contrast to the outside of the studio, in a commercial wasteland.
+The dim lighting surrounding the audience members provides a theatrical atmosphere as they appear as silhouettes in the backdrop of the main stage.
+The omniscient fog-work and dramatic lighting used on the main stage makes for a pleasant visual and ups-the-ante in creating a dramatic atmosphere, in sharp contrast to the outside of the studio, which is a commercial wasteland of homeless people and illegal drug sales.

-Audience members attending the show will enjoy the first-hand experience in witnessing celebrity chef Bobby Flay, sweat a bit as he tries to defeat some very talented competition.
-Those who are not fans of Flay or The Food Network are sure to find some entertainment in witnessing the drama of competition and also may find interest in witnessing the creation of some of the most tantalizing food around.
+Audience members attending the show will enjoy the first-hand experience in witnessing celebrity chef Bobby Flay, and see him sweat a bit as he tries to defeat some very talented culinary competition.
+Those who are not fans of Flay, or The Food Network, are sure to find some entertainment in witnessing the drama of competition and also may find interest in witnessing the creation of some of the most tantalizing food around.
 For individuals who do not mind standing for an extended period of time, Beat Bobby Flay can provide an otherwise enjoyable experience for "foodies" and general entertainment seekers alike.

 The show features Bobby Flay, a celebrity host and three celebrity guest chefs as the judges.
-The show airs on the Food Network on Thursday nights at 10 pm, but sees more views online than on TV after the show is aired.
-These shows are also favorites for foodies, how love to DVR the shows and watch them multiple times for their own cooking education.
+The show airs on the Food Network on Thursday nights at 10 pm, but sees more views online than on TV.
+These episodes are broadcast after the show is aired on TV.
+These rerun shows are also favorites for foodies, how love to DVR the shows and watch them multiple times for their own cooking education.
 Food Network execs love this kind of TV show format as it is timeless and they could put the show into rotation for years, much like they did with Emeril's show, which can still be seen late night on the Food Network, right between some more contemporary cooking shows.
-Beat Bobby Flay is currently in its fourth season and continues to be a highly rated (both critically and in viewer ship numbers) program for the Food Network, carried by the enormous following of Flay, which he’s amassed with his longevity as one of the most recognizable TV chef personalities for the Food Network, finally beating Emeril Lagasse, the grand-daddy of these types of Food Network shows.
+Beat Bobby Flay is currently in its taping season and continues to be a highly rated (both critically and in viewership numbers) program for the Food Network, carried forward by the enormous following of Flay.
+He is one of the most recognizable TV chef personalities for the Food Network, finally beating Emeril Lagasse, the great grand-daddy of these types of Food Network shows.

 Beat Bobby Flay Notes